 Figure 1 plots the cross sectional means of actual pay (from ExecuComp) and simulated mean pay (using Incentive Lab data) over time for the same set of firms.
-Total compensation is reflected in the top left panel, bonus in the top right, restricted stock grants in the bottom left, and option grants in the bottom right panel.
-For the various components of pay, any missing values of a pay component are excluded from the respective cross-sectional average calculation.
+For each component of pay (total, bonus, restricted stock and options), any missing values of a pay component are excluded from the respective cross-sectional average calculation.
 Overall, the simulation procedure comes reasonably close to matching the actual value of bonus, restricted stock, options, and total pay.
 ExecuComp bonus is the realized value of bonus and simulated bonus is its expected value, and as such, it is natural to expect yearly deviations that wash away with a large enough sample.
 For example, the actual bonus paid in 2008 is smaller than the simulated because the impact of the economic downturn in 2008 was not anticipated.
 Note that as mentioned above, we use the past-year realizations of the performance metrics to obtain their expected values.
 In the small time series we observe, realized bonus appears somewhat larger on average than simulated bonus.
-One possible explanation for the gap in bonus is that firms may adjust performance metrics to boost executive bonus compensation (Kim and Yang 2014).
-Another explanation, which may also apply to the other pay components discussed below, is that we are not able to estimate bonus components that rely on qualitative metrics (i.e, customer satisfaction, team work) or have relative performance conditions.
-We find that simulated fair values of restricted stock grants using Incentive Lab data do not differ significantly from the values reported in financial statements.7 We follow Core and Guay (2002) in calculating the value of option grants using Black-Scholes.
+One possible explanation for the gap in bonus is that firms may adjust performance metrics to boost executive bonus compensation (Kim and Yang Kim and Yang).
+Another explanation, which can also apply to the other pay components discussed below, is that we are not able to estimate bonus components that rely on qualitative metrics (i.e, customer satisfaction, team work) or have relative performance conditions (excluding the firm-year observations that have RPE performance grants from the sample, the simulated and actual values for bonus come significantly closer).
+We find that simulated fair values of restricted stock grants using Incentive Lab data do not differ significantly from the values reported in financial statements.9 We follow Core and Guay (2002) in calculating the value of option grants using Black-Scholes.
 We find that in the later part of the sample, the ExecuComp option values, which after 2006 use the fair value of options, are systematically above their simulated counterparts.